 The Niles Car & Manufacturing

 Company, makers of one of the finest lines of plush electric cars

 of the area, this building was located on the block bounded by

-Erie, South Cedar, Allison Avenue and Mason Street.
-It operated
+Erie, Girard (South Cedar), Allison Avenue and Mason Street.
+It

 Photo of one building of the Niles Car &